eth-ait/motion-transformer/README.md

-# Structured Prediction Helps 3D Human Motion Modelling
+## A Spatio-temporal Transformer for 3D Human Motion Prediction
-Code repository for [our paper](https://ait.ethz.ch/projects/2019/spl/) presented at ICCV '19.
+Code repository for [our paper](https://arxiv.org/abs/2004.08692).
+It is under review.
+Please do not distribute the code.

+We implement and evaluate our model by using the publicly available code repository of [Aksan et al. (2019)](https://github.com/eth-ait/spl).
+Instructions are copied here as they are intact.
 We provide data preprocessing scripts, training pipeline, evaluation and visualization tools.

-Model implementation and pre-trained models will come soon.
+Our ST-Transformer and vanilla Transformer implementations can be found in `spl/model/transformer.py` and `spl/model/vanilla.py`, respectively.

 ### Required packages
 We recommend creating a virtual environment and install the required packages by running: